• Skip to primary navigation

 3. Continue to stir occasionally while the rhubarb cooks down.

 4. Allow the fruit to cook and gently mash.
-Continue to cook for about 15 minutes or until the mixture is visibly thickened.
+Continue to cook until the mixture is visibly thickened.

 5. Ladle into your jars.